cnabio/community/governance.md

 - *Pre-Draft (PD):* Any working group participant or contributor may submit a proposed initial draft document as a candidate for this working group.
 The Working Group Chair may designate such a submission as a Pre-Draft Document.
 - *Draft (Draft):* A Pre-Draft may be approved by the working group, in which case it becomes an official draft under the auspices of the CNAB specification working group.
 The working group will continue to revise the draft until it is in a state the group sees as fit for standardization.
-- *Working Group Approval (GA):* When the working group believes a draft fit for standardization, the group formally approves the draft and submits it for final approval.
+- *Working Group Approval (GA):* When the working group believes a draft is fit for standardization, the group formally approves the draft and submits it for final approval.
-- *Final Approval (AD):* The Executive Director (or a named proxy) may grant Final Approval to a draft with Working Group Approval.
+- *Final Approval (AD):* The Executive Directors may grant Final Approval to a draft with Working Group Approval.
+This is by simple majority vote.
 At this point, the work is now designated an Approved Deliverable and is no longer a draft.
 - *Publication:* When Final Approval is granted, the Approved Deliverable is made publicly available under the terms of the Open Web Foundation 1.0 license.
 - *Submission to Other Standards Bodies:* With the approval of the Working Group, the Executive Director may submit an Approved Deliverable to another standards body in collaboration with the JDF.